C. A. J. Armstrong: Career

 He joined Hertford College as a Tutor in Modern History the following year, and taught there for the next thirty years, eventually being elected a Fellow of the college.
 Many of his postgraduate students went on to have notable careers as historians themselves.
 His career was not without incident: 'intolerant of cant or hypocrisy,' wrote Saul, he would prefer to leave the college's High Table and dine with the undergraduates if he disapproved of the dinner company forced upon him.
 He published articles widely; the article being the vehicle of choice in the period, he was, in Nigel Saul's words, 'by nature a miniaturist.'
 His interests ranged from the piety of Cecily Neville, Duchess of York, to the coronation ceremonies of Yorkist kings, to the First Battle of St Albans; his detailed analysis of the latter, according to Michael Hicks, can be considered 'the last word' on the subject.

 Personal life

-He was married to another scholar, Elizabeth Tyler, Emerita Fellow of Somerville College, Oxford, who herself wrote upon sixteenth-century France.
-He died 9 August 1994 at the age of eighty-five.
+Armstrong married to another scholar, Elizabeth Tyler, in 1953.
+She was Emerita Fellow of Somerville College, Oxford, who herself wrote upon sixteenth-century France.
+He died on 9 August 1994 at the age of eighty-five.